Rajaratha: Soundtrack

 Anup Bhandari has composed the songs and The background score was composed by B. Ajaneesh Loknath.

 Controversy

-During Rajaratha promotions, director Anup Bhandari, his brother Nirup Bhandari and actress Avantika Shetty made derogatory comments against audience who didn't wish to watch the film.
+During Rajaratha pre release promotions, an innocent comment made by the director Anup Bhandari, his brother Nirup Bhandari and actress Avantika Shetty was taken out of context and made to appear as derogatory comments against audience who didn't wish to watch the film.
 The trio issued an apology after Karnataka Film Chamber of Commerce (KFCC) condemned their comments.